kapozade/generator-gonerator/README.md

 # gonerator
 A simple Go microservice boilerplate.
+Swagger included.

 ## Usage
 Probably you have already done but it's good to remind one thing to you before diving into boilerplate generation.
 You should have already installed Go and had $GOPATH on your environment.